 Currently, coffee produced in the laboratory is an experimental food and requires the green light of the various associations (FDA in the United States, Novel Food in Europe) before being marketed.

-“The experience of drinking the first cup of this coffee was exciting,” Rischer says.
-"I estimate that there are only four years to accelerate production and regulatory approval.
-Plant cell growth requires specific skills to optimize the process.
+“The experience of drinking the first cup of this coffee was emotional,” says Rischer.
+“I estimate we are only four years away from ramping up production and getting regulatory approval.
+The growth of plant cells requires specific skills to optimize the process.
 Downstream processing and product formulation, regulatory approval and market launch are the final steps.
-That said, it is now proven that lab-grown coffee can be a reality. "
+That said, it is now proven that lab-grown coffee can be a reality.”

 Cellular agriculture: one of the avenues for more sustainable food production.